KeumjaeYoon/Dacon_Machine-Sound-Outlier-Detection/README.md

 ## Approach

-- Use Mel spectrogram, MFCC as inputs
+- Use mean vector of Mel spectrogram and MFCC as input

 - Using TSNE to identify differences in data distribution according to type